Calibration of Distributionally Robust Empirical Optimization Models: Robust empirical optimization

-Robust optimization \eqref{eq:robust_empirical} defines a family of policies $\{x_n(\delta),\,\delta\geq 0\}$ with ``robustness" increasing in $\delta$, and our eventual goal is to identify values of the parameter $\delta$ such that the corresponding solution $x_n(\delta)$ performs well out-of-sample.
-While it is common practice to select $\delta$ by optimizing some estimate of the out-of-sample expected reward (e.g. via the bootstrap or cross-validation), the characterization \eqref{eq:robust-mv-general} suggests that estimates of the mean and variance of the out-of-sample reward should be used to select $\delta$.
-Much of this paper is concerned with making this intuition rigorous, a big part of which is characterizing the impact of robustness on the mean and the variance.
+Robust optimization \eqref{eq:robust_empirical} defines a family of policies $\{x_n(\delta):\,\delta\geq 0\}$ that balance between expected reward and sensitivity, with the weight on sensitivity increasing in $\delta$.
+Our eventual goal is to identify values of the parameter $\delta$ such that the corresponding solution $x_n(\delta)$ performs well out-of-sample.
+While parameters like $\delta$ are commonly chosen by optimizing some estimate of the out-of-sample expected reward using bootstrap or cross-validation (e.g., the regularization parameter in Lasso or Ridge regression), the characterization \eqref{eq:robust-mv-general} shows that worst-case optimization is a multi-objective problem, which suggests that estimates of both the mean and the variance (i.e., sensitivity) should be used to select $\delta$.
+We provide guidance for this approach by characterizing the impact of the robustness parameter on the mean and the variance of the out-of-sample reward.